What does workload automation mean for the retail industry?

-One of the main benefits of workload automation is in reducing labor costs – more automation means fewer manual tasks.
-Plus, with less need for human capital to perform those tedious, repetitive tasks, employees are free to focus on higher value projects.
+One of the main benefits of workload automation in retail is the reduction of labor costs – more automation means fewer manual tasks across the retail business.
+Plus, with less need for human capital to perform those tedious, repetitive tasks, employees are free to focus on higher-value projects.

 However, one of the main challenges in integrating technology for retailers today is solutions falling short of expectations.
 There are a lot of technology solutions on the market, and many brick-and-mortar stores often struggle to see the value of their IT investments.
 This is where workload automation technology can make it easy for retailers wanting to transform themselves into a technology-driven organization.

-How is workload automation different from robotic process automation?
+How is workload automation different from robotic process automation in retail?